Skip to main content

 Store the SDK key securely; it is not possible to view it after closing the modal.
 However, generating a new key is easy in case you do lose it.

-Start by creating a flag for the new page:
+Start by creating a flag for the new feature:

 Feature gate 0